(A Greek islands map is included below)

 They’re quiet and wooded with pretty towns and good beaches, and instead of sugar-cube-like buildings, you’ll find northern Greek architecture with red-tiled roofs.

 - Its Appeal: beaches, watersports, nightlife, restaurants, shopping

-With an international airport, Skiathos is a mass-market destination that attracts a young crowd.
+With an international airport, Skiathos is a mass-market destination that attracts a young crowd on a Greece holiday.
 Lush with pine forests, the island has more than 60 sandy beaches, plus one beautiful pebble beach.